mattwarren/mattwarren.github.io/about.md

 ---

 <p class="message">
-  I'm a .NET (C#) coder, who loves measuring, finding and fixing performance issues I'm also a contributor to <a href="https://github.com/PerfDotNet/BenchmarkDotNet" target="_blank">BenchmarkDotNet</a> amongst other things.
+  I'm a .NET (C#) coder, who loves measuring, finding and fixing performance issues.
+  I'm also a contributor to <a href="https://github.com/PerfDotNet/BenchmarkDotNet" target="_blank">BenchmarkDotNet</a> amongst other things.
 </p>